-- 2.1 In determining the remuneration of all its employees, the Fire Authority will comply with all relevant legislation.
-The Fire Authority is also bound by collective agreements and contractual arrangements which cannot be unilaterally altered. - 2.2 Relevant legislation includes the Employment Rights Act 1996, Equality Act 2010, Part-Time Employment (Prevention of Less Favourable Treatment) Regulations 2000, The Agency Workers Regulations 2010, and where relevant the Transfer of Undertakings (Protection of Employment) Regulations 2006.
-The Authority has taken steps to ensure there is no pay discrimination within its pay structures and that all pay differentials can be objectively justified.
+- 2.1 In determining the remuneration of all its employees, the Fire Authority will comply with all relevant employment legislation.
+This includes the Employment Rights Act 1996, Equality Act 2010, Part-Time Employment (Prevention of Less Favourable Treatment) Regulations 2000, the Agency Workers Regulations 2010, and where relevant the Transfer of Undertakings (Protection of Employment) Regulations. - 2.2 With regards to equal pay requirements contained within the Equality Act, the Authority aims to ensure there is no pay discrimination within its pay structures and that all pay differentials can be objectively justified. - 2.3 The Fire Authority is also bound by collective agreements and contractual arrangements which cannot be unilaterally altered. - 2.4 Under Section 39 of the Localism Act, the Pay Policy Statement must be approved by a resolution of the Authority before it comes into force and be approved before 31 March immediately preceding the financial year to which it applies.